vaishnaviviswanathan/MastersSoftware-ProjectManagementProject/README.md

 # MastersSoftware-ProjectManagementProject

-* The powerpoint presentation is uploaded to the repository
+* The powerpoint presentation is uploaded to this repository